Code-Institute-Submissions/simon-6/README.md

 + The game, as a feature, is fundamental to the site and it should be prioritised in the design.

 ### Wireframes <a name="wirfeam"></a>
 + The game interface will be relative to the size of the view port.
-This means that whatever device the game is played on, there should no overflowing content requiring the user to scroll.
+This means that whatever device the game is played on, there should be no overflowing content requiring the user to scroll.

 + The game interface will be divided into the 4 game colours, each 50% of the viewport's width and height.